What is a LAN monitor?

 LAN Monitors range in complexity from packet sniffing tools through to full network administration systems.
 The key tasks when managing a network are the ability to keep track of facility utilization, ensuring equipment doesn’t get overloaded and the ability to monitor and ensure all equipment is operational.
-LAN monitors keep you informed in real time so that you can head off problems before they impact performance.
+LAN monitor software keep you informed in real-time so that you can head off problems before they impact performance.

 The best LAN Monitoring Tools

 This guide will list LAN monitoring tools that cover the whole spectrum of requirements, not just systems for large corporations.
 When looking at the available LAN monitoring tools, the following attributes were taken into consideration:

 - Visualization — you need the monitor to show you the status of the overall network at a glance